prosif/foo/Notes.md

 07/24/15 It might be interesting to have a cloak behavior, where all enemies lose sight of the target and continue heading along current trajectory.
 This could allow for some awesome juking behavior.

+07/24/15 The exterior needs be tested to make sure bullets aren't surviving past, if they go to fast.